New Cases, Investigations and On-going cases

 Consumer Protection

 Stefanski v.
 City of Chicago, No. 09 CH 29238 (Cir.
 Ct.
-Cook County, Ill., Chancery Div.) (firm represents City of Chicago employees and former employees who are or were insured under the City’s healthcare plan and who were injured by a third-party, retained an attorney and obtained a recovery against the third-party, and against which the City asserted a healthcare reimbursement lien without reducing its lien pursuant to Illinois’ common fund doctrine.
-The firm prevailed on the City’s motion to dismiss and is currently proceeding with discovery).
+Cook County, Ill., Chancery Div.) (firm represents City of Chicago employees and former employees who are or were injured by a third-party, retained an attorney and obtained a recovery against the third-party, and against which the City asserted a health care reimbursement lien without reducing its lien pursuant to Illinois' common fund doctrine.
+The firm prevailed on the City's motion to dismiss, and prevailed on plaintiff's motion for class certification and motion for summary judgment and on the City's cross-motion for summary judgment.
+The City has appealed these decisions and the matter is currently pending in the Illinois Appellate Court).

 Murray v.
 Sears, Roebuck & Co. et al, No. 09-cv-5744-CW (N.D.
 Cal.)
 (Firm represents California plaintiff who purchased Kenmore brand clothing dryer that was deceptively marketed as containing a 100% “stainless steel” drum when in fact the drum contained mild steel that caused clothing to damage and rust.
 The firm recently defeated Defendants Sears, Roebuck & Co. and Electrolux Home Products, Inc.'s Motion to Strike Plaintiff’s Class Allegations and was permitted to pursue plaintiff’s California Consumer Legal Remedies Act and California Unfair Competition Law claims on a class-wide basis.